What is Menu Planning

 Also Read: What is the Function of a Menu in Hotel

-1. Health- When you plan a menu, you can make choices for your personal health and fitness needs.
+1. Good Health: When you plan a menu, you can make choices for your personal health and fitness needs.
 Menu planning plans exist simply to provide of how a single person meal plans based on their own preferences and needs.

-3. Time- Everyone is different, and everyone’s needs are different.
+3. No wastage of Time: Everyone is different, and everyone’s needs are different.
 Always plan your meals to save yourself the time you want.
 Pick your busy days, and make those meals the most simple or prepared ahead to help you.

 Compiling Menu with Set a Number of Dishes, One from each Course